linusbourque/tutorial-LinusBourque/Education-engineer-tutorial-simplified.md

   loadBalancer: {}
 ```
 <br/><br/>
 With the YAML file created, you can now run the command `kubectl apply -f <name>.YAML` where <name> is what you called the YAML file.
-This will start the web container but will not get the service listening.
-For that you will need to run the service.
+This will start the web container but will not start the web service listening.
+For that you will need to start the service.
 To make it easier, you can create a variable that pulls the pod name so that it can be easier to call.
 <br/><br/>
 Creating the variable:
 ```Shell